MightySignal/slacktivity/README.md

 ## Configuration

-If you haven’t already, set up an incoming WebHook on the integrations section of your slack.com dashboard.
-(Located at www.your_company.slack/services/new/incoming-webhook).
+If you haven’t already, [set up an incoming Webhook in the integrations section of your Slack dashboard](https://slack.com/services/new/incoming-webhook).

-In the config section at the top of slacktivity.js, add your own ‘webhook_url’.
-You also have the option to add a custom title, icon_url, or text in the config.
+In the config section at the top of `slacktivity.js`, add your own `webhook_url`.
+You also have the option to add a custom `title`, `icon_url`, or `text` in the config.

 ## Usage